Bananattack/fig.js/readme.md

         }
     });

 If `fig.load` is successful, it invokes the `oncomplete` callback with an array of GifImage objects as its argument, returned in the same order as the original `files` array.
 Otherwise, it calls the `onerror` function, once per file that failed to load.

-The `raw` flag can be specified to indicate not to call `renderFrames()` on the GifImage objects automatically.
+The `raw` flag can be specified as `true` to indicate that `renderFrames()` should be called not on the GifImage objects automatically.
+This is mainly useful if you only want the raw indexed GIF, and plan to do your own disposal later.

 ### fig.GifReader